raspberrypilearning/python-quick-reaction-game/README.md

 - Add scores for both players that accumilate over a number of rounds.

+## Community

+This activity is based on the work of [Joseph Haig at his Code Club](https://github.com/jrmhaig/rpi_projects)

 ## Licence

 Unless otherwise specified, everything in this repository is covered by the following licence: